ruflin/ruflin-integration-package/README.md

     value: '{{ _ingest.on_failure_message }}'
 ```

-Now run `elastic-package build` again and upload the package.
+Now run `elastic-package check` again and upload the package.
 It will install our new ingest pipeline.
 To test the new pipeline, we do a quick test run:

 ```
 POST logs-ruflin.log-default/_doc